-Whatever the rights and wrongs of that action, it makes life even harder for the victims.
-They can no longer contact the attacker to get the decryption key needed to unlock their data.
+Whatever the rights and wrongs of that action, it makes life harder still for the victims.
+It means they can no longer contact the attacker to get the decryption key needed to unlock their data.

 NotPetya first emerged in Ukraine.
 Early reports there say it hit the nation's government, banks and utilities.
 It appears that country has suffered more than elsewhere.

 This may, or may not be coincidence.
-Ukraine blamed earlier attacks on the nation’s infrastructure on Russian organisations.
-There’s some evidence of Russian state involvement.
+Ukraine blamed earlier attacks on the nation's infrastructure on Russian organisations.
+There is evidence of Russian state involvement.
 There is a slow-burn war between the two countries.